PlumpMath/gin-classloader-demo/README.md

     parent classloader of the `GinBridgeClassLoader`.
  3. Use the current thread context classloader as parent classloader of the `GinBridgeClassLoader`

-The first solution would be my personal best guess to be the Right Thing (TM).
-While the second one works even if the thread's context classloader is set incorrectly, gwt uses the thread's context classloader to load the module descriptors (and most probably all other resources) thus the third seems still prefarable over the second.
+The first solution does not work, because it is not feasible to access the Injectors annotations later on.
+Since GWT uses the current thread's context classloader to load the GinjectorGenerator, the second and third are identical for all practical purposes.

 ## Build